Asifdotexe/Natural-LangWiz/README.md

 ### Gemini TKinter Script

 The [Gemini TKinter Script](https://github.com/Asifdotexe/MachineUnderstandsTextData/blob/main/code/prompt_generator_tkinter.py) contains the script to run Gemini through Python using an interface.

+## Topic Modelling

+The [Topic Modelling Notebook](https://github.com/Asifdotexe/MachineUnderstandsTextData/blob/main/code/nlp_topic_modelling.ipynb) contains explaination and code for topic modelling, where we have used LDA (Latent Dirichlet Allocation) is used to discover topics within the corpus and also performed visualization using pyLDAviz

 ---